SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles a standard mirror mode clone.
+Toggles a **Standard** mirror mode clone.
 Spawns where you're standing.
 Moves as if a mirror dropped on top of you straight forward.

 </details>